-Yin and restorative yoga is ground based and passive.
-It promotes the rest and relaxation needed to regulate the nervous and immune systems.
+Yin yoga and restorative yoga both support the rest needed to regulate the nervous and immune systems.
 We use a combination of bolsters, blankets and other props that allow you to safely and comfortably hold poses for longer.
-This gives you time to relax, let go of tension and fully receive the support provided.
+This allows us to move past the muscles and work with the body’s fascial network – a connective web that wraps around everything inside.
+Read more about the fascia below.

 All the emotional and psychological gunk of life can manifest as physical symptoms.
 But the body is hardwired to heal.
 It’s always talking to us, telling us what needs to change.
 Yoga helps us to develop body awareness and build trust in these sensations.